influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/v1-write-api.md

 ### Use the v1 API with HTTP clients and custom code

 {{% warn %}}
-While the v1 CLI may coincidentally work with InfluxDB {{% cloud-name %}}, it isn't supported.
+While the v1 CLI may coincidentally work with {{% cloud-name %}}, it isn't supported.
 {{% /warn %}}

 To test API writes interactively, use common HTTP clients such as cURL and Postman to send requests to the v1 API `/write` endpoint.